your shopping cart is empty.

 On the other hand, natural stone tiles such as travertine, slate, and terracotta may require more frequent maintenance to ensure optimal weather resistance.
 These types of tiles generally need proper sealing and care to protect them from the elements.

 When advising clients, be sure to balance the design vision with practical considerations such as safety and durability in the face of varying weather conditions.
+If you’re deciding between a marble vs travertine pool deck, for example, you may want to suggest that tumbled travertine tends to offer increased slip resistance and safety.
 By evaluating the climate, you can recommend tiles that not only enhance the outdoor design but also promise longevity and sustained performance.

 Creating Cohesion with Your Aesthetic

 Every element of a project should contribute to a cohesive design narrative.
-The best tile is one that integrates seamlessly with the overall aesthetic of the outdoor space, whether it is a modern patio, a serene pool area, or a lively terrace.
-Consider the colors, textures, and patterns of the tiles and how they complement other design elements such as water features, furniture, and surrounding vegetation.
+The best tile is one that integrates seamlessly with the overall aesthetic of the outdoor space, whether it’s a modern patio, a serene pool area, or a lively terrace.
+Consider how color, texture, and pattern interact with surrounding elements like water features, furnishings, and vegetation to create a unified visual story.

 Evaluating the Installation Location

-Where the tile will be installed is another critical factor when determining the best material for the project.
-Be it a patio, pool deck, terrace, or set of stairs, you’ll need to weigh unique challenges in terms of water exposure, foot traffic, and environmental conditions.
-A pool area, for example, calls for tiles with especially high slip resistance.
+Where the tile will be installed is another critical factor when determining the best material for a project.
+Whether it’s a pool deck, patio, or walkway and set of stairs, each area brings its own demands in terms of water exposure, foot traffic, and environmental conditions.
+A pool deck, for example, requires high slip resistance and water-friendly finishes, while stairs and walkways demand consistent traction and durability under repeated movement and impact.

 Chestnut + Forest